13pgeiser/debian_stable_preseed/Readme.rst

 	make

 This will download the debian installer ISO image, modify it and provide 2 ISO:
- * buster-server.iso -> the available disk space is assigned mostly to /var
+ * debian-preseed-server.iso -> the available disk space is assigned mostly to /var
- * buster-standard.iso -> the available disk space is assigned mostly to /
+ * debian-preseed-standard.iso -> the available disk space is assigned mostly to /

 To use the ISO::

-	sudo dd if=buster-server.iso of=<put the device matching the USB key you just plugged>
+	sudo dd if=debian-preseed-server.iso of=<put the device matching the USB key you just plugged>

 .. warning::